Never a Dull Moment (1968 film)

 Never a Dull Moment is a 1968 American heist comedy crime film from Walt Disney Productions starring Dick Van Dyke and Edward G. Robinson and directed by Jerry Paris.
-The script by A. J. Carothers was based The Reluctant Assassin by John Godey.
+The script by A. J. Carothers was based on The Reluctant Assassin by John Godey.
 The supporting cast features Dorothy Provine, Henry Silva, Slim Pickens and Jack Elam.
 Master cartoonist Floyd Gottfredson created a comic strip, Astro Pooch, to be used as a prop in the film.

-It was re-released theatrically on April 15, 1977 on a double bill with a re-edited version of The Three Caballeros (1944) in featurette form.

 Plot

 Second-rate actor Jack Albany finds himself mistaken for fiendish killer Ace Williams and whisked off to master gangster Leo Smooth's fortified mansion.
 He is forced to continue with the charade, even when he finds he is to play a deadly role in the theft of the painting Field of Sunflowers, a 40 foot long masterpiece.
 Sally, an art teacher, is a potential ally for Jack.

 Further complications ensue when the real Ace Williams shows up, making it even more difficult for Albany to keep up his false identity.
 Eventually, Albany outwits the gangsters and foils the robbery.